raeel97/match-the-pride-flags/README.md

 <h3 id="overview2"> What is this website for?</h3>

-Life in Mzansi is a website that aims to provide information about life in South Africa.
-This site will be targeted towards anyone with an interest in learning about South Africa, its geography, cultures, wildlife and history.
-This websites target audience is for anyone interested in learning more about South Africa.
+Raise your flag is a website that aims to explore different pride flags and their meanings.
+This site will be targeted towards anyone who is eager to learn about the different pride flags.

 ![Wesbite screenshots](assets/images/responsive-screenshot.JPG )

 <h3 id="overview3"> What does it do?</h3>

-Life in Mzansi has several pages of information that briefly outline what life in South Africa is like (there are also links to external websites that can help expand on certain topics.)
-This is achieved by focusing on the four main pillars of life in South Africa, namely Culture, Wildlife, History and Geography.
-Users will have a decent knowledge of South Africa by the time they are done with the website.
+Raise your flag has an informational page that displays all the current pride flags, each image is clickable and will display a widget of information relating to the pride flag when clicked.
+There is also a interactive memory tile game.

 <h3 id="overview4">How does it work?</h3>

-Life in Mzansi was created with HTML5 and styled with CSS3.
-There are 5 pages in total that are navigated using the menu located at the top of the website beneath the website logo.
+Raise your flag was created with HTML5, Javascript and styled with CSS3.
+There are 3 pages in total that are navigated using the menu located at the top of the website on the right side of the viewport.
+The tiles were created using HTML and CSS and the memory tile game was built using a combination of all three of the previously mentioned technologies.
 This project was developed on Gitpod and deployed on Github.
 The site can be viewed [here](https://raeel97.github.io/life-in-mzansi/). <br>
 The wireframes can be viewed [here](https://drive.google.com/drive/folders/10ZFwIOE_hdAEvLItfB3IiwfM7PaafriX?usp=sharing).